National garden scheme greenhouse collection will aid charity

 Linda Lane, Managing Director of Griffin Glasshouses and daughter of the founder, explains:

-“A number of private gardens that open for the National Garden Scheme already have our glasshouses and we have created this collection in cooperation with the charity to reflect them.
-It is an ideal association between our two organisations and enables anyone to buy a glasshouse with a unique association whilst aiding the charity.”
+“A number of private gardens that open for the National Garden Scheme already have our greenhouses and we have created this collection in cooperation with the charity to reflect them.
+It is an ideal association between our two organisations and enables anyone to buy a greenhouse with a unique association whilst aiding the charity.”

 Liz and Richard Ramsay, who open their Surrey garden at Nutfield for the National Garden Scheme every second year, said: